 How to check if your Motorola has eSIM

-There are two quick ways to find out for sure without looking up the manual.
-The first is in the settings, and the second is a universal code that shows your eSIM identifier.
+There are two quick ways to find out without looking for the manual or writing to Motorola support.
+The first is in the phone's own settings and the second is a universal code that shows your eSIM identifier, valid on almost any Android.
 With either of them, you'll know in less than a minute.

-- Open Settings > Network & internet > SIM (or "SIM cards & mobile networks").
-If the option to Add eSIM or "Download a SIM" appears, your Motorola is compatible.
+- Open Settings > Network & internet > SIM (on some models it appears as "SIM cards and mobile networks").
+If you see the option Add eSIM or "Download a SIM", your Motorola is compatible.

 - Dial *#06# on the phone's keypad.
-If, in addition to the IMEI, a number called EID appears, your phone has an eSIM.
+If in addition to the IMEI, a number called EID appears, your phone has eSIM.

-Useful tip: the EID is a unique eSIM identifier.
-If your Motorola only shows IMEI and no EID when you dial *#06#, it doesn't have an eSIM and you'll need to use a physical SIM for your trip.
+Useful fact: the EID is a unique eSIM identifier, different from the IMEI.
+If your Motorola only shows IMEI and not EID when dialing *#06#, it does not have eSIM and you will need a physical SIM to travel, or a local prepaid chip at your destination.

 How to install an eSIM on your Motorola

-Once compatibility is confirmed, installing the plan is a matter of a couple of minutes.
-Motorola uses pure Android, so the process is the same as on most Android phones.
-Do it with Wi-Fi before you travel and leave data activation for when you arrive at your destination.
+Once compatibility is confirmed, installing the plan takes only a couple of minutes.
+Motorola uses Android with virtually no added layers, so the process is the same as on most Android phones from other brands.
+Do it with Wi-Fi before traveling, not at the airport with your luggage checked and five minutes to board: scanning the QR and downloading the profile require a stable connection.

 - Purchase the eSIM plan and receive the QR code by email.